Please note: a valid prescription is required for all prescription medication.

 - Strength: Should my tablets be 5 mg or 10 mg?

-- Bleeding: Which symptoms need urgent care?
+- Bleeding: Which symptoms require urgent care?

 - Procedures: What should I do before surgery or dental work?